Njonjo12/alx-system_engineering-devops/0x02-shell_redirections/README.md

- a script that counts the number of directories and sub-directories in the current directory.
+script that displays 10 newest lines in the current directory